CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 **Tapping a Card:** Moving a card 90 degrees to a sideways position.
 **Tapped:** The state of a card shown in a sideways position.
 You cannot declare an action that requires a character or other card to tap if that card is already tapped.
 **Targeting:** Choosing a specific entity through which a card or effect will be played out.
 An entity chosen as such is the "target" of the action.
 Some possible targets are: characters, corruption checks, strike dice rolls, items, sites, and companies.
 A card that states it is playable on or with a certain entity targets that entity.
 Cards which affect an entire class of other cards do not target (e.g., _Wake of War_).
 **Transferring Items:** During the organization phase, moving an item from the control of a character to another character at the same site.
 The character giving up the item must make a corruption check before the actual transfer takes place.
-Whenever a character is eliminated by a body check, he can automatically transfer one item to each unwounded character in his company with no corruption check.
+Whenever a character is eliminated by a body check, they can automatically transfer one item to each unwounded character in their company with no corruption check.
 **Turn:** The alternating sequence of steps you and your opponent perform: Untap, Organization, Long-event, Movement/Hazard, Site, and End-of-Turn.
 **Unique:** A keyword that means only one copy of the card can be included in a player's play deck, starting company, and sideboard combined.
 Additionally, only one copy of the card maybe in play at a time; additional copies cannot be played.
 **Ringwraith:** A character representing one of the nine Nazgul of Sauron.
 The first Ringwraith you put into play represents you—the representative Ringwraith.
 This is sometimes referred to as "your Ringwraith."